wbbradley/ace/README.md

 above.
 See `lib/std.zion`.

-When a call to a function that takes a sum type and there still remain free type variables, they will be substituted with the "unreachable" type (void) during function instantiation.
+When a call to a function that takes a sum type and there still remain free type variables, they will be substituted with the bottom "⊥" type (void) during function instantiation.

 ### Getting LLVM built on your Mac